 Guided Tours

 Groups can receive a free guided tour hosted by one of our Master Gardener Docent volunteers.
-Groups we serve, include K-12 classes, college classes, youth groups, scouts, and others, including all ages of adults.
+Groups we serve include K-12 classes, college classes, youth groups, scouts, and others, including all ages of adults.

 Our tour highlights the Ute relationship with plants through different life zones as well as important moments in Ute history, Ute-animal relationships, and Ute structures.
-Groups will participate in games and ceremonies, such as the sacred Bear Dance, which will enrich their understanding of the Ute people and their relationship to the land or hands-on activities like grinding corn and pounding yucca to make cordage.

-A visit to the Clifford Duncan Memorial Garden can be used to cover Social Studies and Science educational benchmarks for kindergarten through fifth grade.
+A visit to the Clifford Duncan Ute Learning Garden can be used to cover Social Studies and Science educational benchmarks for kindergarten through fifth grade.
 In addition to school groups, we welcome groups of any age to schedule a tour at the garden.
 Tours may be catered to the specific desires of visiting groups.
 Please inquire.

 - Guidelines for Visiting School Groups to the Gardens at CSU Tri-River Extension